Raz-Levi/AI-Project/README.md

 General/utils.py: Utils For The Project

+General/score.py: Module that defines the score functions we are using

 LearningAlgorithm/abstract_algorithm.py: Module for an abstract algorithm class

-score.py: Module that defines the score functions we are using

-abstract_algorithm.py: Module for an abstract algorithm class

 LearningAlgorithm/naive_algorithm.py: Module for naive algorithms